///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 PID Controller

-Unfortunately, there is no industry standard on the parameter terms.
-Here are some of the uses found today:
+Unfortunately, there is no industry standard describing the parameter terms.

 The proportional term, often called P Constant, can be referred to as Proportional Gain or just Gain, which is not a unit but instead a ratio.
-This parameter can also be called Proportional Band and measured in the unit of percent.
+This parameter can also be called Proportional Band and expressed as a percentage.

 The parameter can be called KP, Gain, or others.
 This is the parameter that determines how fast the system responds.
 The name by which it is referred varies with the manufacturer.